Education Act 1633

-The Education Act 1633 was an Act of the Parliament of Scotland (1633 c.
-5) that ordered a locally funded, Church-supervised school to be established in every parish in Scotland, and included the means to realise that order.
+The Education Act 1633 (c.
+5) was an act of the Parliament of Scotland that ordered a locally funded, Church-supervised school to be established in every parish in Scotland, and included the means to realise that order.
 The act was passed by the Parliament at Edinburgh on 18 June 1633, titled "Ratification of the act of council regarding plantation of schools".
 It stated: